 In 2024, I did a look back review at Lost In Space's pilot episode because I'd wanted to revisit it after the passage of time.
 Interested readers can find my thoughts right here.

-A star is born!
 On this day in 1960 (in Canada), the good people of Toronto were treated to an exclusive theatrical engagement of 13 Ghosts.
-Directed by William Castle from a story by Robb White, the Horror/Fantasy starred Charles Herbert, Jo Morrow, and Martin Milner.
+Directed by William Castle from a story by Robb White, the Horror/Fantasy starred Charles Herbert, Jo Morrow, Martin Milner, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "A family inherits what proves to be a haunted house, but a special pair of goggles allows them to see their ghostly tormentors."